yavorysynka/zotero-better-bibtex/Niceties.md

 ---
-title: Niceties.md
+title: Niceties
-redirect_from:
+redirect_from: "/zotero-better-bibtex/niceties.html"
-- niceties.html
 ---
+# Niceties

 * [Cite as you Write] for text-based editors such as Vi (or emacs, if you swing that way), and several others
 * Integration with **[Report Customizer](citation-keys.html)**
 * Integration with **[Zotfile](citation-keys.html)**